 Back to being terrified of mice, how would you feel if one day, upon seeing a mouse, a 20 dollar bill magically fell from the sky?
 At first you probably would be surprised and may think it's just a mere coincidence, but what if this reliably happens EVERY single time?
 Every time a mouse appears,a 20 dollar bill falls down.
 Hmmmm, at this point, most likely mice are starting to become appealing!

 At closer scrutiny, what has likely happened in this scenario?
 In this case, mice, which had a history of eliciting a negative emotion, now have come to elicit a positive emotion, for the simple fact that mice have started to predict the money.
 In behavior terminology, we call this "Classical Conditioning" which along with desensitization can be a very powerful behavior modification tool.

 Desensitization means in layman terms "to make less sensitive".
-Back to the fear of mice, would you feel better if you were closed in a room full with mice or if you were given time to get used to being around mice?
+Back to the fear of mice, would you feel better if you were immersed in a room full with mice or if you were given time to get used to being around mice in a step-by-step gradual approach?
 Most likely, the latter.
 Overcoming fear takes time and requires baby steps meaning that we are exposed to less intense versions of what we fear.
 If you are exposed to a too intense version of a fear-evoking stimulus, there are high chances your fear will increase rather than diminish.